Leo Tolstoy was born 9 September 1828, and died 20 November 1910.

 Happy birthday Leo, from Mind on Fire Books

-One thought on “Literary Birthday – Leo Tolstoy
+One response to “Literary Birthday – Leo Tolstoy”

 Leave a Reply